 THE NETHERLANDS

 The Government of the Netherlands offers subsidies and probationary appointment options to employers hiring PWDs in the context of a broader strategy to facilitate PWDs employment.
 Subsidies cover the cost associated with the inclusion of PWDs into the company, including but not limited to workplace adjustments, additional training and dedicated job coaching for employees with mental disabilities.
 The probationary appointments last for periods of up to three months, during which the employee with a disability continues receiving the unemployment benefit and the employer does not have to pay a salary.
 This wage dispensation can be extended for periods of six months to five years in exceptional cases of low performance for the employee due to severe cases of disability.

-Job coaches
+5. Job coaches

 For many PWDs, it is the lack of skills which most hinder their ability to gain and maintain successful employment.
 To address this problem, some countries have designed measures that include assistance to the employee with a disability before, during and after securing a job as well as complementary support to the employer.

 Job coaches have been used to address PWDs’ job expectations and to coordinate support measures for the employer and the job seeker.
 Studies have found that “these coaches offer individualized assistance to enable people with disabilities to learn at an appropriate pace” for example by providing “on-site training not only on job performance but on adjusting to the work environment, and also serve as a link between the individual and the employer in determining what workplace accommodations are needed.”
 Permanent support and trusting relationship between the PWD and the job coach that extends before and after the period of employment appears to be crucial to the success of finding a job and keeping it.
 Job coaches have also been highlighted as critical for strengthening access for employment for PWDs in the EU Disability Strategy 2010-2020.